 WHAT IS VINYL/TRANSFER PRINTING?

 Vinyl printing can be used for creating simple designs such as large text, numbers or basic graphic designs.
-Nothing is actually printed – the design is cut from solid vinyl colours and the pressed into your garment at high temperature to fix them permanently in place.
+Nothing is actually printed – the design is cut from solid vinyl colours and pressed into your garment at high temperature to fix them permanently in place.

 GOT A QUESTION?
 GET IN TOUCH